 Step 1.
 Define a detector

-You can define a new detector by naming the detector, selecting a data source and detector type, and specifying a detector schedule.
-After defining a detector, you can also configure field mappings and set up alerts.
-Follow the steps in this section to accomplish all three of these setup tasks.
+You can define a new detector by naming the detector and then selecting a data source and detector type.
+After defining a detector, you can configure field mappings, create a detector schedule, and set up alerts.

-- On the Threat detectors page, choose Create detector.
-The Define detector page opens.
+- On the Security Analytics home page or the Detectors page, choose Create detector.

 Expand Detection rules to show the list of available detection rules for the selected log type.
 Initially, all rules are selected by default.
-The following image illustrates this.
+The following example shows the rules associated with the windows log type.

 - Use the toggle to the left of Rule name to select or deselect rules.